TEN7-Archive/website-archiver/README.md

 # Website Archiver
-An easy way to archive any publicly accessible website locally using httrack.
+An easy way to archive any publicly accessible website locally using [Docker](https://docker.com/) and [HTTrack](https://www.httrack.com/).

 ## Specifying sites